-What are the minimum liability limits involved in a Dallas motorcycle accident injury claim?
+What are the minimum liability limits involved in a Dallas motorcycle accident case?

 Texas law requires motorists to carry at least $30,000 per person / $60,000 per accident liability limits.
 Many times the at-fault vehicle will have significantly higher coverage limits of $250,000 per person / $500,000 per accident or higher.

 Example: If you and a passenger were both injured in the same motorcycle collision and the at-fault driver’s policy limits are $30,000 per person / $60,000 per accident the most you or your passenger could get a piece under the insurance policy is $30,000 and the most the liability carrier would have to pay out in total is $60,000 – even if, for example, one of you broke several bones in the wreck.